Passive vs Active Cooling: Which Minimizes Inverter Derating?

 Optimizing Performance Beyond the Cooling Type

-Ultimately, the choice between passive and active cooling is just one piece of the thermal management puzzle.
-The International Renewable Energy Agency (IRENA) states that 'Passive cooling options... are of primary importance,' a concept from their Innovation outlook on Thermal energy storage that applies broadly.
+The choice between passive and active cooling is just one piece of the puzzle.
+The International Renewable Energy Agency (IRENA) highlights the primary importance of passive design in its 2020 report, Innovation Outlook: Thermal Energy Storage (see Chapter 2 on building applications), a concept that applies broadly to electronics thermal management.
 To truly minimize inverter derating, proper installation is non-negotiable.
-Ensure the inverter has adequate clearance on all sides for airflow, is shielded from direct afternoon sun, and is installed in the coolest, most ventilated location possible.
 A well-installed passive system can easily outperform a poorly installed active one.

 Frequently Asked Questions